ouspg/libfuzzerfication/CONTRIBUTING.md

 * Write a good commit message

 # Coding conventions
-* We indent using four spaces
+* We indent using four spaces (may be different in some programming languages)

 # Abandon-*lib*-ware

-* Cautionary note should be written about libraries without an active upstream but which are still in wide use.
+* Cautionary note should be written about libraries without an active upstream but which are still widely in use.